Career Opportunities

 Benefits Specialist, Bilingual

-The Paul V. Sherlock Center on Disabilities is seeking to hire a benefits specialist bilingual in Spanish to counsel and educate SSI/SSDI beneficiaries about how employment will affect their benefits as well as public and private health insurance and other federal, state and/or local benefits they receive.
+We are seeking to hire a benefits specialist who is bilingual in Spanish to counsel and educate SSI/SSDI beneficiaries about how employment will affect their benefits as well as public and private health insurance and other federal, state and/or local benefits they receive.

 Learn more and apply on the Rhode Island College site.